Calanthe/Calanthe.github.io/_drafts/2013-11-15-purrfect-node-knockout-game.markdown

 };
 {% endhighlight %}

 As you can see, there is no big mystery in that.
-Just iterate through each ledges, check if the user's position is in contact with the coordinates of single ledge and if so, stop the cat and allow to jump again.
+Just iterate through each ledge, check if the user's position is in contact with the coordinates of a single ledge and if so, stop the cat and allow it to jump again.

 ###Physics

-The physics is very important yet rather easy part of the [Purrfect][purrfect] game.
-We wanted to accomplish someting similar to the classic Icy tower game, where you can bounce off the walls to get extra speed and jump higher.
+The physics is a very important yet rather easy part of the [Purrfect][purrfect] game.
+We wanted to accomplish someting similar to the classic Icy Tower game, where you can bounce off the walls to get extra speed and jump higher.
 This is how we implemented it:

 {% highlight js %}
 //in the main game loop